Shinbutsu-shūgō: Shinbutsu kakuri

 In fact, the term isolation of "kami" from Buddhism (神仏隔離, shinbutsu kakuri) in Japanese Buddhist terminology refers to the tendency that existed in Japan to keep some kami separate from Buddhism.
-While some kami were integrated into Buddhism, others (or at times even the same kami in a different context) were kept systematically away from Buddhism.
+While some kami were integrated into Buddhism, others (or at times, even the same kami in a different context) were kept systematically away from Buddhism.
 This phenomenon had significant consequences for Japanese culture as a whole.
 It must not be confused with shinbutsu bunri ("separation of kami and buddhas") or with haibutsu kishaku ("abolish buddhas and destroy Shākyamuni"), which are phenomena recurrent in Japanese history and usually due to political causes.
 While the first assumes the acceptance of Buddhism, the second and third actually oppose it.

 The practice had in any case important consequences, among them the prevention of the complete assimilation of kami practices into Buddhism.
 Also, the prohibition of Buddhism at the Ise and Kamo Shrines allowed them to freely develop their theories about the nature of kami.

 Buddhism and Shinto after the Separation Order

 During the Shinbutsu bunri, the attempt to separate Shinto from Buddhism, temples, and shrines were forcefully separated by law with the "Kami and Buddhism Separation Order" (神仏判然令, Shinbutsu Hanzenrei) of 1868.

-However, in spite of more than a century of formal separation of the two religions, temples or shrines that do not separate them are still common, as proven for example by the existence of some important Buddhist Inari shrines.
+However, despite more than a century of formal separation of the two religions, temples or shrines that do not separate them are still common, as proven for example by the existence of some important Buddhist Inari shrines.
 During the Meiji period, in order to help the spread of Shinto, shrines with temples (jingū-ji) were destroyed while temples with shrines (chinjusha) were tolerated.
 As a result, shrines with temples within them are now rare (an extant example is Seiganto-ji), but shrines contained within temples are common, and most temples still have at least a small one.

 Prominent religious institutions in both camps still give evidence of integration of the two religions.
 The great Kenchō-ji temple, number one of the Kamakura's great Zen temples (the Five Mountain System) includes two shrines.
 One of the islands in the right-side pond of Tsurugaoka Hachimangū in Kamakura hosts a sub shrine dedicated to goddess Benzaiten, a form of Saraswati.
 For this reason, the sub-shrine was removed in 1868 at the time of the Shinbutsu Bunri, but rebuilt in 1956.